acsauk/CV/README.md

 I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, make really cool things and provide value where ever possible.

-Having partially completed a Computing BSc degree and fostering a life-long obsession for all things tech, I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at EY to web development last year and I haven't looked back since.
-Being able to start each day with a new problem and formulating creative and efficient ways to solve it has proven that web development is a perfect fit for me.

-I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, make really cool things and provide value wherever possible.

 ## Skills

 #### Test Driven Web Development